fchauvel/MAD/docs/syntax.md

             think 5

 Here, we specify that our DB service throttles incoming requests using the TailDrop algorithm.
-TailDrop simply drops requests once the queue reach the specified capacity, here 50 pending requests.
+TailDrop simply drops requests once the queue has reached the specified capacity (here 50 pending requests).
+By default, throttling is disabled: services store requests until they exhaust their internal resources.